FlagMyLease

 Practical Steps for Montana Renters

-1. Know the 24-hour entry rule. §70-24-312 protects your privacy.
-Document unauthorized entries.
+1. The 24-hour entry notice rule. §70-24-312 protects your privacy.
+Many tenants document unauthorized entries in writing.

 1. Put repairs in writing.
 The landlord's habitability obligation is triggered by written notice.
 Keep copies.